NTE Gacha System Guide: Introduction and Analysis

 Each account can claim this benefit once.

-Among these, limited weapons account for 25% of the total S-rank rate, giving S-rank limited weapons a 1.6800% chance.
+Among these, limited Arcs account for 25% of the total S-rank rate, giving S-rank limited Arcs a 1.6800% chance.

-Players are guaranteed the current limited-up weapon after 80 pulls, and all limited weapon banners share the same pity progress.
+Players are guaranteed the current limited-up Arc after 80 pulls, and all limited arc banners share the same pity progress.

 Version and Banner Cycle (Phase 1)